-In fact, some may ask what is meant by child education.
-Child Education is the process a young human, from their birth, goes through.
-The teaching and training of their mind and character to gain knowledge to achieve his or her aims in life.
-In Ghana, our level of education is very low and there are many reasons for this.
+Some may ask what is meant by child education.
+Child Education is the process of teaching and training the mind and character of a young human to gain knowledge so that he/she can achieve his/her goals in life.
+In Ghana, the level of education is very low and there are many reasons for this.

-Poverty is one of the factors why the level of child education is very low.
-Some people don’t have money to send their wards to school, so they send them into trading, selling on the street or hustling.
-They become streetwise, sometimes girls become pregnant and their lives are miserable.
+Poverty is one of the major factors for the level of child education being low.
+Some people don’t have money to send their children to school, so they send them into trading, selling on the street or hustling.

 Others try to send their children to be educated but are not able to provide them with the school materials they need.
-Some schools don’t have a computer laboratory when studying I.C.T and so children cannot do practical work.
-They also don’t have science laboratories to perform practical experiments.
-Some schools don’t have materials such as pairs of compasses, dividers or blackboard rulers for teaching mathematics.
+For example: Some schools don’t have computer laboratories when studying I.C.T and so children cannot do practical work.
+They don’t have science laboratories to perform practical experiments.
+Many schools even don’t have basic materials such as a compass, dividers or blackboard rulers for teaching mathematics.

-First of all let me talk about poverty: the government and NGO’s must provide public schools so that parents who are poor can send their child to school without having to pay school fees.
-Those who sit under trees can also benefit and during the rainy season they can come to a school building.
-Better still if they build a school for that village for the children to come to even in the dry season.
+Firstly, the government and NGO’s must provide public schools so that parents who are poor can send their child to school without having to pay school fees.
+T

-Secondly, the government and NGOs must tell society why child education is important.
-They must tell them that, if children go to school it will help them to achieve their aims and they will also be able to read and write.
-The government must also educate parents about Dr Kwegyir Aggrey’s ideas, that if a man is educated it benefits one person but if a woman is educated the whole nation benefits.
-So I am pleading with the government ministers and NGOs to educate parents and children bearing in mind what Dr. Kwegyir Aggrey said.
+Secondly, the government and NGOs must educate the society about why child education is important.
+Government must also educate parents especially about Dr. Kwegyir Aggrey’s idea, that if a man is educated it benefits one person but if a woman is educated the whole nation benefits.

-Thirdly, I would like to plead with the government and NGOs to do their best and visit schools in Ghana and provide them with the materials teachers need to use in teaching.
-Material like pens, pencils, erasers, sharpeners, exercise books, note books, school bags, especially to the needy who don’t have these items.
-I suggest that government should enforce the law to improve child education in Ghana.
+Thirdly, I would like to plead with the government and NGOs to visit schools in Ghana and provide them with the materials such as pens, pencils, erasers, sharpeners, exercise books, note books, school bags, especially to the needy who don’t have these items.